[AD – GIFTED by Vapour UK]

 If it weren’t for the price, I could easily vape Prelude all day, every day.
 Speaking of the price …

-I don’t think I’d be a very good reviewer if I didn’t mention the price.
+I don’t think I’d be a very good reviewer if I didn’t mention the price in my Black Note Prelude eliquid review.
+[Awks.]
 Close to £7 a bottle is pretty steep, so I’d expect this bottle to be all-singing and dancing — the best thing I ever tasted, you know?

 (They were £7.99 a bottle when I first started these reviews & I published Forte!)